AntonRagot/MachineLearning2019/project2/README.md

 The dataset needs to be placed inside the `data` folder, unzipped.
 You should have the following files: `train_pos_full.txt`, `train_neg_full.txt` and `test_data.txt`.

 You also need the weight of our best model.
-Our weights are located in the `models` folder, you should only check that they are at the correct place with the correct name:
+Our weights are located in the `model` folder, you should only check that they are at the correct place with the correct name:
 - Classifier's weights : `model/pretrained_model_weights.hdf5`

 ### Start predicting